About the Author

 Each time I become published

-I have heard if you can write a book about your life's story without shedding a tear, you have truly healed, and are a strong person.
+I have heard if you can write a book about your life's story without shedding a tear, you have truly healed and are a strong person.
 That is someone I strive to become.
 Though writing my life's story did help me heal somewhat, I am not the person I strive to be.
 Yet.
 When will I know I've become her?
 I don't know.
 But I won't give up.
-I am a work-in-progress.
+I am a work in progress.

 I only wish to reach others like me who need to escape their brutal worlds to heal or just have a break from their day-to-day pain.
 Becoming someone else, even for a little while, can give strength when needed the most.